markdaniel1982/ttlf_pp1/README.md

 ## Testing
-All pages have passed through an HTML validator any any errors have been corrected
+All pages have passed through an HTML validator any any errors have been corrected Errors found:
+* 1 unclosed dev element on Merch page. this was fixed and when the checker was run again, there were no errors

-The css has also been passed through a validator and 1 error has been corrected
+The css has also been passed through a validator and 1 error has been corrected Errors found:
+* Padding-left on the media query for smaller devices was not needed. this has been removed
 ___

 ### Errors & Debugging